CiaranWelsh/binance-algo-trading-rs/resources/binance-spot-api-docs-master/errors.md

  * This operation is not supported.

 #### -1021 INVALID_TIMESTAMP
- * Timestamp for this request is outside of the recvWindow.
+ * Timestamp for this request is outside of the recv_window.
  * Timestamp for this request was 1000ms ahead of the server's time.

 #### -1022 INVALID_SIGNATURE